-Methodology for Calculating HOME Maximum Purchase Price or After-Rehab Value Limits - FY 2020 (revised January 2020)
+Methodology for Calculating HOME Maximum Purchase Price or After-rehab Value Limits - FY 2023 (revised May 2023)

-HOME regulations at §92.254(a)(2)(iii) establish the maximum purchase price a participating jurisdiction may set for a HOME-assisted subsidized homeownership unit as follows:
+The HOME Rules establishes the maximum purchase price a grantee may set for a HOME subsidized homeownership unit as follows:

 "If a participating jurisdiction intends to use HOME funds for homebuyer assistance or for the rehabilitation of owner-occupied single- family properties, the participating jurisdiction must use the HOME affordable homeownership limits provided by HUD for newly constructed housing and for existing housing.
 HUD will provide limits for affordable newly constructed housing based on 95 percent of the median purchase price for the area using Federal Housing Administration (FHA) single family mortgage program data for newly constructed housing, with a minimum limit based on 95 percent of the U.S. median purchase price for new construction for nonmetropolitan areas.
 HUD will provide limits for affordable existing housing based on 95 percent of the median purchase price for the area using Federal FHA single family mortgage program data for existing housing data and other appropriate data that are available nation-wide for sales of existing housing, with a minimum limit based on 95 percent of the state-wide nonmetropolitan area median purchase price using this data."